smritisingh26/MyBertModel/README.md

 A reddit flair detector based web app, trained on BERT from ktrain

 This repository contains the following:
-1. Jupyter notebook: consists of the code used to train and test the model
+1. Jupyter notebook: consists of the code used in the entire project.

-2. scripts: contains the executable code used to scrape information from reddit and the code used to build the web app:
+2. Scripts: contains the executable code used to scrape information from reddit and the code used to build the web app:
 - scrape.py- Executed to collect data from r/India.
 - Bert.py-Executed to train model on collected data
 - FinalScript.py- Executed to deploy and launch web app locally